steadybit/docs-public/install-and-configure/manage-teams-and-users/teams.md

 ### Default Team: Admin

 Per default one team is created called Admin (key: ADM).
-It contains only the first user of steadybit and has access to the [Global-environment](../../install-and-configure/manage-environments/README.md).
+It contains only the first user of Steadybit and has access to the [Global-environment](../../install-and-configure/manage-environments/README.md).

 ### Creating Teams